WHAT IS MEDITATION

 It is here where meditation becomes important.

-'Faith' infers 'a believe system' we rely on to help us make the right decisions in life, and most of us rely on some form of 'god consciousness'; in meditation we partner with our 'god consciousness' to address 'the fears of the day'.
+'Faith' infers 'a belief system' we rely on to help us make the right decisions in life, and most of us rely on some form of 'god consciousness'; in meditation we partner with our 'god consciousness' to address 'the fears of the day'.
 We identify the actions we are so afraid of taking; and review our motives and intentions that lay behind.

-if we find that our motives and intentions are not based on self-seeking motives of 'loosing what we have' or 'not getting what we want', we are then certain we are heading in the right direction in life, and doing the right thing; we loose the fear that had been impairing us; we no longer attempt to control the outcome of our action, but instead, accept that the result of each of our actions will bring us higher levels of happiness and positive self-esteem.
+if we find that our motives and intentions are not based on self-seeking motives of 'losing what we have' or 'not getting what we want', we are then certain we are heading in the right direction in life, and doing the right thing; we loose the fear that had been impairing us; we no longer attempt to control the outcome of our action, but instead, accept that the result of each of our actions will bring us higher levels of happiness and positive self-esteem.

 Meditation and self honesty go hand in hand; when we address meditation in this manner, the quality of our life improves daily.